Girl, Wash Your Face

 "When I succeeded, I got praise and attention; I felt liked and accepted.
 But the moment the audience stopped clapping, it all went back to the way it was before."

-"What this has taught me as a child and what I carried into adulthood ... is the belief that in order to be loved, I felt I needed to produce something."
+"What this taught me as a child and what I carried into adulthood ... is the belief that in order to be loved, I felt I needed to produce something."

 -